The Strangest City on Earth: 48 Hours in Ashgabat's Marble Wonderland

 Day 2: The Door to Hell

 The crater is a 70m-wide hole in the desert floor that has been burning continuously since 1971.
-Soviet geologists drilling for natural gas hit a cavern, the ground collapsed, and they set the leaking methane on fire expecting it to burn off in a few days.
+Soviet geologists drilling for natural gas hit a cavern, the ground collapsed, and they set the leaking methane alight, expecting it to burn off in a few days.
 Fifty-five years later, it's still going.

-Tours from Ashgabat: $150-300/person including transport and camping gear.
+Tours from Ashgabat: $150-300/person, including transport and camping gear.

 The Ancient Ruins

-Merv (350km east, usually a separate trip) is more impressive — a massive Silk Road city that was once the world's largest, destroyed by the Mongols in 1221.
+Merv (350km east, usually a separate trip) is even more impressive — a massive Silk Road city that was once the world's largest, destroyed by the Mongols in 1221.

 The Bazaar: Weekend Only